hanabi/hanabi.github.io/Reference.md

 * No, it does not.
 By convention, even if it looks like the player could not have known the true identity of the card, the *Gentleman's Discard* only gets the specific other matching card.
 (The reason for this is that it allows players to act upon asymmetric information.)
 * For example, in a 3-player game:
   * Red 1 and blue 1 are played on the stacks.
   * Alice clues Bob number 2, which touches a red 2 on slot 1.
 This is a *Play Clue* on the 2.
-Thus, this is is a globally known red 2 or blue 2.
+Thus, this is a globally known red 2 or blue 2.
 Alice right-clicks the card and writes a note of "r2, b2".
   * Bob also writes a note of "r2, b2", but then stops to think a little deeper.
 He notices that Alice has a blue 3 in her hand, so it might have been possible for Cathy to perform a *Finesse* on a hypothetical blue 2 in his hand.
   * Bob rewinds to the beginning of the game and re-plays through all of the turns, watching closely to see if Cathy had an ample opportunity to perform a *Finesse* on a blue 2.
 Indeed, he finds that Cathy had one or two turns where she could have easily performed a *Reverse Finesse*, but discarded instead.
   * Thus, Bob knows that it must be a red 2, so he updates his "r2, b2" note to "r2".